-It seems he had been visiting Mr. Plimpton's house, and made a note of every thing he saw, which he described with entire accuracy, not forgetting his "squaw," who, he said, was in need of some medicine, which he prescribed.
+It seems he had been visiting Mr. Plimpton's house, and making notes of every thing he saw, which he described with entire accuracy, not forgetting his "squaw," who, he said, was in need of some medicine, which he prescribed.

 Ski had barely retired, when I was addressed by Lizzie Daly, who had lived in Baily's Court, near my residence.
 Lizzie was an Irish Catholic girl, and an object of sincere pity to all who knew of her bodily affliction.
-She came to thank me for assisting her brother Pat to get back to Iretand, and some triffing favors she had received from my household.
+She came to thank me for assisting her brother Pat to get back to Ireland, and for some trifling favors she had received from my household.
 After her, David Wolfe and Sarah Powers addressed relatives in the circle, when Jim Nolan bid us good-night.

-On the 18th of March, Mrs. Hollis received a note from Mrs. G. W. Coffin, living on Broadway, saying she was confined to her bed from the effects of a painful accident, and requested a visit.
+On the 18th of March, Mrs. Hollis received a note from Mrs. G. W. Coffin, living on Broadway, saying she was confined to her bed from the effects of a painful accident, and requesting a visit.
 Mrs. Hollis decided to call upon her friend in the evening of the same day, and invited me along.
-She now met, for the first time, the venerable mother of Mrs. Coffin, MRS. NANCY MARTIN, relict of MR. JONAS MARTIN, who was a public man of Cincinnati for many years.
+She now met, for the first time, the venerable mother of Mrs. Coffin, Mrs. Nancy Martin, widow of Mr. Jonas Martin, who had been a public man in Cincinnati for many years.
 This venerable lady, in the eighty-first year of her age, was deeply interested in spiritual phenomena, and had read most of the standard works on its philosophy.
 For the first time, she now had the opportunity of meeting a medium, and expressed a desire to have a dark circle.
 I had never, until now, met either Mrs. Martin or her invalid daughter; so Mrs. Hollis and myself were strangers alike to Mrs. Martin, and to Mrs. Coffin I was personally unknown.